 The digital solution lies in The Loose Change Challenge, which is an easy way to save money.
 All you have to do is check your bank account on a weekly basis, and move any ‘loose change’ into a savings account.
 For example, if you have £50.73 in your bank account on a Friday, you take the 73p and put it into another account, and do this on a weekly basis.

 Whilst it may not seem like much, over the course of a year, the average person can save around £180 in these small increments, which can be put towards the cost of a school uniform or holiday childcare.

 Funding the summer holiday period is always going to be a tricky time for parents, especially as the cost of childcare continues to rise.
 But with these moneysaving tips and tricks, parents can begin to budget more effectively and ease the summer spending worry.

-this blog post was sponsored by Ferratum
+this blog post How parents can better budget over the summer months was sponsored by Ferratum